ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 <img src="Definations.assets/CloudTrail_vs_S3_server_access_logs.png" alt="img" style="zoom:200%;" />

-**AWS S3 event notification** feature enables you to receive notifications when certain events happen in your bucket.
-Supported S3 event notifications destination are Lambda, SQS, SNS Topic.
+**AWS S3 event notification** feature enables you to receive notifications when certain events happen in your bucket. **Supported S3 event notifications destination are Lambda function, SQS queue, SNS Topic.**
 **S3 Batch Operations** runs multiple S3 operations in a single request.

 **Amazon S3 access points** are named network endpoints that are attached to buckets that you can use to perform S3 object operations, such as uploading and retrieving objects.